Exclusive Interview: Andre Spight chasing his dreams • UNC Mirror

 Q: After UNC you went to many teams before landing in the G-League tell us a little about what you thought of playing in Europe?

-A: Europe is differnt for sure.
+A: Europe is different for sure.
 They play a different style I wasn’t quite used to.
 I like the NBA fast paced play a little better since it fits my skills.
 I tried out for the Nuggets summer league, but hurt my ankle for a little bit.
-I got an offere to play in Montenegro and I went, but didn’t end up playing so I went to the Helsinki Seagulls.
+I got an offer to play in Montenegro and I went, but didn’t end up playing so I went to the Helsinki Seagulls.
 I found success there, but was still looking for where I fit.
 My last stop was in Istanbul before ultimately coming back to the states.

 Q: How’d you find out that the Wisconsin Herd was interested in you?